Sh-Sh-Shake Your Mailbox

-Centreville, Mich. – Today, the St. Joseph County Road Commission asked residents to prepare for winter by shaking their mailbox.
-Gov. Rick Snyder has officially proclaimed Saturday, Oct.
-17 the 7th Annual “Shake Your Mailbox Day” in Michigan.
+Centreville, Mich. – The St. Joseph County Road Commission is asking residents to prepare for winter by shaking their mailbox.
+The entire month of October is “Shake Your Mailbox” in Michigan.

 “In most instances where mailboxes are damaged, the snow plow doesn’t actually hit the mailbox, but the force of snow thrown from the roadway is enough to knock down a loose mailbox,” Chris Minger, Interim Manager said.
 “Damage to posts and receptacles can often be prevented by proper routine maintenance.”